retaildevcrews/gh-template/.github/WorkingAgreement.md

 Teams and feature crews should feel free to be flexible based on your life situation - especially during COVID.
 Many of us work split schedules to accomodate our personal lives and health.
 You should feel empowered to work "your" schedule.

+Encourage diverse modes of communication, such as speech or text.
+Allow for catching up on missed meetings through recordings or notes.

 ### Model, Coach, Care

 We should personally practice a growth mindset with three skills in particular: active role modeling, coaching others to be active role models, and showing care about team members and their personal growth.